Honestly, if you catch yourself regularly wondering how to know when to break up with your partner, we need to talk.

 Trust and respect are a couple of cornerstones of a healthy relationship.
 Neither of you should ever be “in control” of one another emotionally.

 Taking this a step further, verbal, physical and emotional abuse are all no-gos.
-No matter who you are or what your relationship history, it’s time to move on.
+No matter who you are or what your relationship history, it’s time to move on and forget your ex.
 That’s all there is to it.

 You may find a way to mask it in the short term but it never really goes away.
 If you don’t trust your partner on a night out with their friends, no amount of talking will fix this.